chvolow24/jackdaw/README.md

 <img src="assets/readme_imgs/add_reorder_effects.gif" width="75%" />

+You can also click the tabs, and click and drag to reorder them.

+To remove an effect, simply hit `del` or `backspace` while the effect is selected in the tab view.
+Associated automation tracks will be removed as well, and will be reinstated if the deletion is undone.

 ### EQ

 The EQ effect contains 6 configurable filters.
 Each can be set to one of the following types: